Why the widespread revolutions of 1848 failed

 In Prague, Czech nationalists demanded greater autonomy within the Austrian Empire.

-The Pan-Slav Congress, held in June 1848, brought together representatives from various Slavic regions.
+The first ever Pan-Slav Congress was held from June 2 to June 12 and brought together representatives from various Slavic regions.

 They sought to promote unity and cooperation among Slavic peoples.
-However, the Congress's aspirations were soon interrupted by violent clashes.
+However, the Congress's aspirations were soon interrupted by violent clashes in the city of Prague itself.

-On June 12, 1848, the Austrian military crushed an uprising in Prague, curtailing the momentum of the nationalist movement.
+On June 12, 1848, the Austrian military crushed an uprising in Prague.

 Further south, in the Balkans, the Romanian principalities of Wallachia and Moldavia witnessed significant revolutionary activities.